-In conjunction with our valuation specialists, our procedures relating to the intangible assets allocated to the TWS CGU included, but were not limited to:

-- challenging managements identification of the CGUs, and the allocation of assets and the associated cash flows to the TWS CGU for the purposes of assessing the recoverable amount: - obtaining an understanding of the key controls associated with the preparation of the discounted cash flow models used to assess the recoverable amount of the TWS CGU: - evaluating management's methodologies and their documented basis for key assumptions utilised in the discounted cash flow models; - challenging the key assumptions utilised in the discounted cash flow models including the revenue and expense growth rates, the terminal growth rate, operating margins and the discount rate by comparing them to historical results and current economic conditions and other forecasts; - recalculating the mathematical accuracy of the discounted cash flow models, agreeing budgeted cash flows to the latest board approved budget and assessing the performance against budget/forecasts in prior periods: - performing sensitivity analysis on key assumptions including the revenue and expense growth rates, the terminal growth rate and the discount rate applied; and - assessing the appropriateness of the disclosures included in the Notes to the financial statements
+Key Audit Matter How the scope of our audit responded to the Key Audit Matter Valuation of intangible assets In conjunction with our valuation specialists, our As at 30 June 2020 the Group's Intangible assets including goodwill and management rights represent the largest category of procedures relating to the intangible assets allocated to the TWS CGU included, but were not limited to: assets with a carrying value totalling \$208m, representing around 62% of the total assets of the Group. challenging managements identification of the CGUs, and the allocation of assets and the associated cash flows to the TWS CGU for the purposes of assessing the recoverable As disclosed in Note 8, the intangible assets are allocated across two cash-generating amount; units ("CGUs") which are tested separately for impairment. obtaining an understanding of the key controls associated with the preparation of the discounted cash flow models used to At 30 June 2020, management had allocated over 90% of the Group's intangible assets to the Trustee and Wealth the discounted cash flow models used to assess the recoverable amount of the TWS CGU; Services ("TWS") CGU. evaluating management's methodologies and their documented basis for key assumptions Management conducts an annual impairment test to assess the recoverability utilised in the discounted cash flow models; of the carrying value of intangible assets.
+This is performed using discounted cash flow models.
+There are a number of significant judgements made in determining the inputs into these models including: challenging the key assumptions utilised in the discounted cash flow models including the revenue and expense growth rates, the terminal growth rate, operating margins and the discount rate by comparing them to Revenue, expense and terminal growth rates; historical results and current economic conditions and other forecasts; operating margins; and recalculating the mathematical accuracy of the discounted cash flow models, agreeing discount rates. budgeted cash flows to the latest board In the current year, management has included the impact of the COVID-19 pandemic on the key inputs and approved budget and assessing the performance against budget/forecasts in prior periods; assumptions used in the impairment models. performing sensitivity analysis on key assumptions including the revenue and expense growth rates, the terminal growth rate and the discount rate applied; and assessing the appropriateness of the disclosures included in the Notes to the financial statements.